 How Well It Works

 Light therapy is an effective treatment for seasonal affective disorder (SAD) and other conditions.
-Many people feel better within 3 to 5 days of starting to use light in the morning.
-If you don't respond to treatment within the first week, you may improve in the second week.
+Many people feel better within days of using light in the morning.

 If symptoms of depression do not improve, or if they become worse, it is important to follow up with your doctor or therapist.